julia-strong/roboticsportfolio2025/README.md

 * certified in Programming and Python.
 * Typing at 53 wpm.

+## Julia | Primarily Electrical Engineer | Programmer if needed
+* Manages wiring, sensors, and power distribution, and electrical components.
+* Ensures that the electrical components work correctly with the mechanical parts.
+* Troubleshoots electrical issues during testing.
+* Can be familiarized with the code to help debug if needed.

 ## Projects for Term 1

 ## Projects for Term 2